sanketpadhyal/Mimi-Project/README.md

 - Receive alerts for new messages and incoming calls.
 - Reply to a message or mark it as seen from the notification.
-- Open the correct chat or call directly from an alert.
+- Open the correct chat or call directly from an alert without replaying the startup splash.
+- Keep an ongoing-call notification available while the call is active.
 - Turn message alerts, call alerts, previews, and sounds on or off.
 - Mute one conversation without changing alerts for every chat.

 ### Profile And Privacy

 - Sign in with a Google account.
+- Sign in faster with passkeys on supported devices.
 - Choose a name and a unique `@username`.
 - Pick one of Mimi's Moji profile characters.
 - Add a short bio.